hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ## Tuple projection

-Let's create findStudentsEmailAndIdAndCityByZipCode method in AddressRepository and map the SQL projection recording a JPA Tuple container.
+Let's create findStudentsEmailAndIdAndCityByZipCode method in the AddressRepository and map the SQL projection recording to a JPA Tuple container.

 ```java
 public interface AddressRepository extends JpaRepository<Address, Long> {